cjhang/notes/Study/Interferometers/casa.md

-Apply the phase-only calibration of integrated time on the fly to derive amplitude solutions
+Apply the phase-only calibration of integrated time on the fly to derive amplitude solutions.
+(Calling gaincal by include the previous calibration table through `gaintable` will apply them first to get the new gaintable)

 ```python
 gaincal(vis='vis',caltable='amp.gcal',field='allcal',